 As part of our commitment to public engagement and outreach in the research of the ITGC, we welcome journalists to make contact with the Science Coordination Office.
 In addition, we will consider requests from journalists and broadcasters to visit Thwaites Glacier during summer field seasons.
 Places are limited, managed jointly with the National Science Foundation, and the selection process is competitive.

-Deadline for written submissions for Antarctic visits is end July 2019.
+UPDATE: Deadline for written submissions for Antarctic visits for the 2019/2020 field season is 21 June 2019.
+More details available in the NSF announcement.
 Contact Athena Dinar firstname.lastname@example.org to discuss further.

 Polar media visits – how to apply

 Planning Antarctic operations is complex; matching scientific requirements with limited logistics capabilities takes many months.
 Media bids are considered during the planning process and early submission of proposals is necessary.
 Some bids may be held over until future field seasons.
 Applicants should be well respected in their field and have proven experience and skills to deliver the proposed product.
 Journalists must supply evidence from editors of a firm commitment to publish or broadcast their proposed work from a publication or media outlet, on company letterhead.
 Requests will be reviewed by Science Coordination Office and NSF in August/September.